docker/compose/docs/yml.md

 For more on `extends`, see the [tutorial](extends.md#example) and [reference](extends.md#reference).

+### external_links

+Link to containers started outside this `docker-compose.yml` or even outside of Compose, especially for containers that provide shared or common services.
+`external_links` follow semantics similar to `links` when specifying both the container name and the link alias (`CONTAINER:ALIAS`).

+    external_links:
+     - redis_1
+     - project_db_1:mysql
+     - project_db_1:postgresql

+### extra_hosts

+Add hostname mappings.
+Use the same values as the docker client `--add-host` parameter.

+    extra_hosts:
+     - "somehost:162.242.195.82"
+     - "otherhost:50.31.209.229"

+An entry with the ip address and hostname will be created in `/etc/hosts` inside containers for this service, e.g:

+    162.242.195.82  somehost
+    50.31.209.229   otherhost

+### image

+Tag or partial image ID.
+Can be local or remote - Compose will attempt to pull if it doesn't exist locally.

+    image: ubuntu
+    image: orchardup/postgresql
+    image: a4bc65fd

 ### labels

 Add metadata to containers using [Docker labels](http://docs.docker.com/userguide/labels-custom-metadata/).
 You can use either an array or a dictionary.